 We can also see if changing the withdrawal frequency would change the worst duration of a simulation.
 The worst duration is the lowest number of months, after which a simulation would fail.
 It is an interesting metric because sometimes the simulation’s worst duration can be catastrophic while having a high success rate.

 So here are the worst durations for a 4% withdrawal rate and a 30 years duration:

 It is important to realize: while 100% is the best portfolio in terms of success rates, it is the worst in terms of worst durations.
-This is why it is important to look at the worst duration as well as the success rate.
+This is why it is important to look at the worst duration and success rate.

-Now, let’s go back to the withdrawing frequency.
+Now, we should go back to the withdrawing frequency.
 At first sight, it is not very clear what is going on here.
-For a high number of stocks, the worst duration does not change much with the withdrawing frequency.
+For large allocations to stocks, the worst duration does not change much with the withdrawing frequency.
 It goes up and down.
 It is, in fact, logical since the success rate did not change much either.

 Now, for more conservative portfolios, the impact of withdrawing less frequently is significant.
-We can see that the worst duration goes down as the number of months between withdrawals is increasing.
+We can see that the worst duration decreases as the number of months between withdrawals increases.

-On average, withdrawing every year makes the worst duration worse by 5 months.
-And withdrawing every two years makes the worst duration worse by 10 months.
+On average, withdrawing every year makes the worst duration worse by five months.
+And withdrawing every two years makes the worst duration worse by ten months.

-So, not only does frequent withdrawals increase your chances of success, but it also reduces the worst duration of your portfolio in retirement!
+So, not only do frequent withdrawals increase your chances of success, but it also reduces the worst duration of your portfolio in retirement!